-- >> To adopt the balance sheet and income statements. - )) To distribute a dividend of SEK 1.90 per share. - )) To discharge Board members and the CEO from liability. - " To re-elect Board members Ingrid Bonde, Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Jörgen Olsson, Joakim Rubin and Gunilla Öhman.
-Marcial Portela was elected as a new Board member.
+- To adopt the balance sheet and income statements - To not distribute a dividend and - " To discharge Board members and the CEO from liability. - To re-elect Board members Ingrid Bonde, Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Marcial Portela and Joakim Rubin as Board members and to elect Robert Kraal and Lars Wollung as new Board members.
 The AGM re-elected Ingrid Bonde as Chairman of the Board.
-Former Board member Costas Thoupos resigned from the Board at the AGM. - )) On fees for the Chairman of the Board and other Board members. - " To re-elect KPMG, represented by Anders Bäckström, as auditor for the period until the close of the next AGM and to pay auditor's fees based on an approved invoice. - )) To adopt guidelines for remuneration of senior executives. - >> To authorise the Board to issue shares. - >> To authorise the Board to acquire own shares.
+Former Board members Jörgen Olsson and Gunilla Öhman resigned from the Board at the AGM. - On fees for the Chairman of the Board and other Board members. - To re-elect KPMG, represented by Anders Bäckström, as auditor for the period until the close of the next AGM and to pay auditor's fees based on an approved invoice. - To adopt guidelines for remuneration of senior executives. - >> To approve the deferred bonus plan for 2019. - " To authorise the Board to issue shares. - To authorise the Board to acquire own shares.

-The complete minutes of the 2018 AGM are available at www.hoistfinance.com.
+The complete minutes of the 2019 AGM are available at www.hoistfinance.com.

-2019 Annual General Meeting
+2020 Annual General Meeting

-The 2019 AGM will be held at The Royal Coin Cabinet in Stockholm, on Thursday, 16 May 2019, at 11.00 a.m.
+The 2020 AGM will be held in Stockholm, on Thursday, 14 May 2020.